voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> That's a result of mindset and approach.
+Japanese can't focus on 2 or more problems, neither they can assess influence of one issue against another and see an ecosystem.

+> > Yeah sort of lacking the concept of hierarchy and/or recursion.
+"We need Z to do Y to do X" - no no the operand can't be a pointer to executable address.
+That'll fault.

+-

+> It shouldn't take horrific accidents for us to suddenly decide to care about structural safety.

+> > The problem is the same as it is in IT.

+-

+> a few years ago at $dayjob we had a fleet of CoreOS hosts.

+-

+> While the topic is certainly interesting, the way that this article is written feels odd.
+It reads (to me) like GPT-generated text.

+-

+> s/for JS/on NPM/

+-

+> In the case above it wanted me to write out "That fly was sitting on something weird" - but I had written "That fly was sitting on something unusual" which is a perfectly valid interpretation of the sentence, but because they basically did a strcmp() I got it "wrong".

+-

+> I've written on HN before about relatively simple things I have found useful (keeping a diary in $language, or watching films with $language audio)

+-

+> Is this why I always get text messages from one of my friends that say \> Liked "{$ENTIRE_CONTENTS_OF_PREVIOUS_MESSAGE}"?

+-

 > I remember when win2k was "the last good windows" and then windows xp after it.
 I $CURRENT-2 is always going to be considered "the last good windows".

 -